Welcome to Moneycube’s annual roundup of the best investments available in Ireland.

-More importantly, it has a long-term track record of on-track returns, delivering on average 5.9% since its launch ten years ago.
-In 2019 and 2021 it grew in excess of 15%, so there are grounds to believe it is poised to capitalise on the recovery when it comes.
+More importantly, it has a long-term track record of on-track returns, delivering on average 6.6% since its launch ten years ago.

-In fact, Zurich Prisma 4’s performance is substantially better than comparable funds from its competitors, Irish Life, New Ireland, and Standard Life over the last three and the last five years.
+In fact, Zurich Prisma 4’s performance is substantially better than comparable funds from its competitors at Irish Life, New Ireland, and Standard Life over the last three and the last five years.

 Here’s a comparison: